BDC Hamburger Icon

 Clear mission

 The charity you choose should have a focused, clear mission.
-Carefully research any affiliations the organization has and stances it has taken on major issues to gain an in-depth understanding of the charity you’re planning to support.
+Carefully research the organization’s affiliations and stances on major issues to gain an in-depth understanding of the charity you’re planning to support.
 If the organization is transparent, it should be easy to find its mission statement and see how its major goals and objectives fulfill that vision.
 This step will help you determine if the organization’s values align with your company’s and inform how you’ll communicate your charity selection to your staff.

 Informative website

-A strong online presence not only projects a savvy, well-run company but also increases the charity’s legitimacy and transparency.
+A strong online presence reflects a savvy, well-run company and increases the charity’s legitimacy and transparency.
 An informative website will keep you up to date on the latest projects, milestones and opportunities for giving.
 If the charity you choose hosts events in your area, needs volunteers or is fundraising for a specific initiative, a high-quality website will keep you tuned in and help make the most of your relationship.
-Some organizations have extremely informative websites with engaging content such as videos, stories, images and educational resources.
+Some organizations have extremely informative websites with engaging content, such as videos, stories, images and educational resources.
 You can use these materials and resources to help staff and customers learn more about the charity your company supports.

 Community engagement